sanderdekoning/art/README.md

 ## Tests
 At this time of writing only the collection worker is fully tested.
 In the current state all logic and views should be testable.
-More tests should be added.
+More tests should be added preferably including snapshot tests.

+## Todo
+* More unit tests and screenshot/UI automation tests
+* Implement a linter

 # Screenshots
 ## Overview